documentationfor yFiles for HTML 3.0.0.1

 Rows and Columns

-The visual representation of rows and columns of a table structure is conveniently provided by implementations.
-Stripe styles can be associated with IStripe instances either at creation time or using the following method defined in interface ITable:
+The visual representation of rows and columns in a table structure is conveniently provided by implementations.
+Stripe styles can be associated with IStripe instances either upon creation or by using the following method defined in the ITable interface:

 setStyle(stripe: IStripe, style: IStripeStyle): void

-Sets the style for an IStripe instance, i.e., the row or column of a table structure.
+Sets the style for an IStripe instance, representing a row or column in a table structure.

 Stripe Styles

-Stripe styles are responsible for the graphical rendering of rows and columns of a table.
-Interface IStripeStyle is the common base type for actual implementations.
+Stripe styles are responsible for the graphical rendering of rows and columns in a table.
+The IStripeStyle interface is the common base type for actual implementations.

 Predefined stripe style implementations lists the predefined stripe style implementations present in yFiles.